PrintM3D/Quad-Fusion-Docs/supported-printers/prusa-i3-mk2s.md

 ![](../.gitbook/assets/image%20%2838%29.png)

-The red and black wires will be connected to ports 3 and 4, respectively, as shown in the image above.
+The red and black wires will be connecting to ports 3 and 4, respectively, as shown in the image above.

 **Attaching the LCD Screen**